HuyTu7/face_rating/README.md

 ![](/visuals/Selection_022.png)

 #### Results + Example Usage:

+Sample visualized results from the prediction of models for audiences to compare.
 The blue block represents the human's rating and the green block represents the model's rating
 ![](/visuals/Selection_023.png)

+These pictures are celebrities in Vietnamese showbiz community and how their facial beauty were rated by our model.
 ![](/visuals/Selection_025.png)